fdhhhdjd/Go_Secure_Auth_Pro/README.md

 ## Project: Go Secure Mastering Auth Pro 🇻🇳!

-# Note: Documents for Vietnamese and English.
+# Note: We will have 2 documents for Vietnamese and English.

 <!-- go run gif -->
 <div align="center">